Why Georgia and New Jersey?

-As we want to meet the needs of each of our clients, we will not take a person who is actively in crisis, but we will refer the family to community resources who can better serve their unique needs.
+As we want to meet the needs of each of our clients, we will not accept a person who is actively in crisis, but we will refer the family to community resources who can better serve their unique needs.

 How do you determine how much families pay for services?

 Hopebound is committed to using pre-licenced therapists in our program.
-Our pre-licensed therapists are masters and doctoral-level graduate students pursuing licensure to become clinical psychologists, counselors, social workers, and marriage and family therapists.
+Our pre-licensed therapists are master’s and doctoral-level graduate students pursuing licensure to become clinical psychologists, counselors, social workers, and marriage and family therapists.

 All therapists must complete a certain number of supervised hours before they are eligible to be fully licensed in their state to practice independent therapy.
 The Hopebound program offers graduate students studying therapy the chance to fulfill these hours.

 Research shows pre-licensed therapists are highly effective and an under-utilized resource in the mental health community.
 Our counselors typically have a special interest and experience with under-resourced communities or young people and we provide opportunities for them to provide services to the communities they care about.
-They are highly passionate about working with the Hopebound population and providing high quality services to fulfill their course requirements.
+They are highly passionate about working with the Hopebound population and providing high-quality services to fulfill their course requirements.

 What if I don’t have access to the Internet or an Internet-connected device?